nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

 # Going Further

 As you can see, it is really easy to use.
-If you use the Python version of the `vspk` it should feel very familiar.
-Now with the power of Go, you can of course run all the functions in Go Routines and do a lot of concurent operations.
-If you want to learn Go a bit more, I suggest the follwing readings:
+If you are used to the Python version of the `vspk` it should feel very familiar.
+Now with the power of Go, you can of course run all the functions in Go Routines and do a lot of concurrent operations and other cool things.
+If you want to learn Go a bit more, I suggest the following readings:

 * [The interactive tutorial](https://tour.golang.org)
 * [The official documentation](https://golang.org/doc/)